Florida suing federal government, CDC over cruise industry shutdown

 The governor added that the no-sail order is costing Florida ports millions of dollars and tens of thousands of jobs, saying Miami-Dade County -- which boasts tourism as one of its top industries -- has one of the highest unemployment rates in the state because of the lockdown.

-"We're not gonna sit back while an administrative agency decides to shut down an entire industry," said Florida Attorney General Ashley Moody.
-"60% of the nation's cruises come out of Florida."
+"We're not gonna sit back while an administrative agency decides to shut down an entire industry," Florida Attorney General Ashley Moody said.
+"Sixty% of the nation's cruises come out of Florida."

 With all Floridians 18 and older now eligible for the COVID-19 vaccine, widespread vaccine availability, and increased coronavirus testing, state officials said there's no reason the lockdown should continue.